open-telemetry/build-tools/semantic-conventions/README.md

 The image supports [Jinja](https://jinja.palletsprojects.com/en/2.11.x/) templates to generate code from the models.

-For example, opentelemetry-java [generates typed constants for semantic conventions].
+For example, opentelemetry-java generates typed constants for semantic conventions.
 Refer to https://github.com/open-telemetry/semantic-conventions-java for all semantic conventions.

 The commands used to generate that are
 [here in the opentelemetry-java repo](https://github.com/open-telemetry/semantic-conventions-java)